-What is the average Audiologist salary for Racine, WI?
+What is the average annual salary for Audiologist?

-The salary for someone with the job title Audiologist in Racine, WI varies depending on a number of factors.
-Our team of Certified Compensation Professionals has analyzed survey data collected from thousands of HR departments at employers of all sizes and industries on Audiologist salaries to construct a range which describes the distribution of salaries for people with the job title Audiologist in Racine, WI.
+The annual salary for someone with the job title Audiologist may vary depending on a number of factors including industry, company size, location, years of experience and level of education.
+Our team of Certified Compensation Professionals has analyzed survey data collected from thousands of HR departments at companies of all sizes and industries to present this range of annual salaries for people with the job title Audiologist in the United States.

-This chart describes the expected percentage of people who perform the job of Audiologist in Racine, WI that make less than that salary.
-For example 50% of the people who perform the job of Audiologist in Racine are expected to make less than the median.
+This chart describes the expected percentage of people who perform the job of Audiologist in the United States that make less than that annual salary.
+For example the median expected annualy pay for a typical Audiologist in the United States is $72,652 so 50% of the people who perform the job of Accountant I in the United Sates are expected to make less than $72,652.

 Administers and interprets a variety of tests, such as air and bone conduction, and speech reception and discrimination tests, to determine the type and degree of hearing impairment, site of damage, and effects on comprehension and speech.
 Evaluates test results in relation to behavioral, social, educational, and medical information obtained from patients, families, teachers, and other professionals.
 Requires a master's degree and a 9 month fellowship.
 Also requires 0-2 years of experience.
 Familiar with standard concepts, practices, and procedures within a particular field.
 Relies on limited experience and judgment to plan and accomplish goals.
 Performs a variety of tasks.
 Typically reports to a supervisor/manager.